rproepp/spykeviewer/doc/source/usage.rst

 When dealing with large datasets, it can be inconvenient to create a selection from the full lists of containers.
 The filter system provides a solution to this problem.
-By creating filters, you can determine what objects are shown in the ``Navigation`` tab.
+By creating filters, you can determine what objects are shown in the *Navigation* dock.
 For example, you might want to temporarily exclude RecordingChannelGroups that have no attached units or only display Segments with a certain stimulus.
 Creating filters requires basic knowledge of Python and the Neo object model.

-You can manage your filters with the ``Filter`` dock and toolbar (which is positioned on the upper left in the initial layout).
-When you start Spyke Viewer for the first time, the ``Filter`` dock will be empty.
-You can create a new filter by clicking on "New Filter" in the toolbar (right-clicking the ``Filter`` dock also brings up a menu with available actions).
+You can manage your filters with the *Filter* dock and toolbar (which is positioned on the upper left in the initial layout).
+When you start Spyke Viewer for the first time, the *Filter* dock will be empty.
+You can create a new filter by clicking on "New Filter" in the toolbar (right-clicking the *Filter* dock also brings up a menu with available actions).
 You can choose what kind of container objects the filter applies to, the name of the filter and its content: a Python function that returns ``True`` if an object should be displayed and ``False`` if not.
 The signature of the function is fixed, so